aittam/wordpressOnEKS/README.md

 helm install mywp .
 ```

-Tweak the parameters in application/helm/mywp/template/values.yaml to suit your needs.
+Tweak the parameters in application/helm/mywp/template/values.yaml or ovveride it on the command line to suit your needs.

 ## Infrastructure